venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

-# Machine Learning Interview Notes
+# :robot: Machine Learning - :briefcase: Interview Notes :clipboard:

 #### Explain the difference between supervised and unsupervised machine learning?
 What are the most common algorithms for supervised learning and unsupervised learning?